ShammyLevva/FTAnalyzer/docs/Documentation.md

 FTAnalyzer Documentation
 ========================

+Delve deep into your Family Tree and find out where you have gaps, errors, and untapped sources and find new ways of viewing your tree.

 #### PLEASE NOTE you MUST uninstall the old Codeplex version before the version 6.0.1.0 or above can be updated.
 The latest version can be installed from the [installs](http://www.ftanalyzer.com/install) page.

 If you have any problems, issues or suggestions please add them to the [Issues Section](https://github.com/ShammyLevva/FTAnalyzer/issues).
 Thank you.